 Historic England have also published a suite of guidance on how to improve energy efficiency in historic buildings.

-The council attends the heritage working group of the Better Buildings Partnership and is working with a wide range of partners, including property owners, developers and the Great Estates to promote retrofitting and sustainability.
+The Better Buildings Partnership is working with a wide range of partners in Westminster, including property owners, developers and the Great Estates to promote retrofitting and sustainability.
 The Grosvenor Estate has recently produced a toolkit on sustainable refurbishment for leaseholders ,which will also be useful for other property owners undertaking retrofitting projects.

 Other useful guidance on retrofitting has been published by the Sustainable Traditional Buildings Alliance.